The SEN Information report can be downloaded here.

 - Parent Partnership Service provides support to families by providing impartial advice about SEND processes including referral procedures for statutory assessment (EHCP)

 - Early Help procedures are in place where appropriate to support students and families.

 - Alternative education providers for a small number of students where required e.g. LAMP; The Vineyard

 The SENCo is available to discuss with parents and listen to any concerns they may have.
 If parents feel that their concerns are not being addressed then they may follow the school's complaints procedure.

-The SEN Code of Practice outlines additional measures the LA must set up for preventing and resolving disagreements.
+The SEND Code of Practice outlines additional measures the LA must set up for preventing and resolving disagreements.